 Doe v.
 Fairfax County School Board

-This is a Title IX lawsuit against the tenth largest school division in the country—Virginia’s Fairfax County Public Schools—for violating the rights of a student survivor of sexual assault.
-Jane Doe, a student in Fairfax County Public Schools (FCPS) was sexually assaulted at age 16 by an older FCPS student on a bus during the first night of a five-day Oakton High School band trip.
-Although at least two students reported the sexual assault to FCPS administrators and employees soon after it happened, FCPS ignored these reports during the remainder of the trip and never once checked in with Jane Doe to offer or provide assistance, explain her rights and options, or ensure that she and other students on the trip were safe.
-On the band trip, FCPS did not take any action to ensure Doe’s safety, provide necessary medical attention or counseling, or otherwise respond to the reported sexual assault.
+This is a Title IX lawsuit against the tenth largest school division in the country—Virginia’s Fairfax County Public Schools (FCPS)—for violating the rights of a student survivor of sexual assault.
+Jane Doe, an FCPS student,) was sexually assaulted at age 16 by an older classmate during the first night of a five-day Oakton High School band trip.
+Although at least two students reported the sexual assault to FCPS administrators and employees soon after it happened, FCPS ignored these reports during the remainder of the trip and never once checked in with Jane to offer or provide assistance, explain her rights and options, or ensure that she and other students on the trip were safe.
+On the band trip, FCPS did not take any action to ensure Jane’s safety, provide necessary medical attention or counseling, or otherwise respond to the reported sexual assault.

-School officials conducted a slipshod investigation and never informed Doe or her parents of the result.
-Though FCPS did not discipline Doe, it was also obvious from her assailant’s attendance at band class that he was not disciplined.
-As a result of FCPS’s failure to take meaningful and appropriate action to address her sexual assault, Doe struggled academically, emotionally, and physically.
+School officials conducted a slipshod investigation and failed to provide Jane with the support she needed to feel safe in school.
+As a result of FCPS’s failure to take meaningful and appropriate action to address her sexual assault, Jane struggled academically, emotionally, and physically.